-An electroscope is an instrument which is used to detect and measure electrical charge.
+An electroscope is an instrument that is used to detect and measure electrical charge.
 Long before digital devices, this was the first electrical measuring instrument.
-The first electroscope was invented by a British physician called William Gilbery in the 1600’s.
+The first electroscope was invented by a British physician called William Gilbery in the 1600s.
 It was called the Versorium.
-It was a needle constructed out of metal which could pivot as it was on a pedestal.
+It was a needle constructed out of metal that could pivot as it was on a pedestal.
 It works in the same way as a compass needle except it is not magnetized.
-The needle is influence by electric charge and will move when it detects and electrical charge.
+The needle is influenced by an electric charge and will move when it detects an electrical charge.

 So here is how to make your own electroscope using common household items.
 You may have even done this in science class.
 If you have kids, get them to help you, it is really easy to make and it is a fun little project.

 Get a glass jar with a lid.
 This is important because it means the wind will not be blowing the foil giving a false positive.
 Get some copper wire.

 Drill a hole in the top of your lid.
 The hole needs to be big enough to fit the copper wire through a straw into the hole.
 Put the copper wire through the straw and through the hole in the lid.
 Curl the top of the wire into a spiral.
 Make sure there is enough copper wire at the end of the straw to make a little hook for the foil to hang from.

 Instead of using gold leaf, however, we will be using aluminum foil.
 Cut two little wings of foil.
 Poke a small hole in the top of each piece of foil and thread it over the copper wire.
 You should now have two pieces of foil hanging off the wire.

 Screw the lid tightly on the jar.
 It is now complete.
 If there is an electrically charged body near or touching the ball on top of the jar, the small flaps of foil inside the jar will spread apart.